 We love puzzle toys here at K9 of Mine.
 You can check out our product roundup of the best puzzle toys here.
 Puzzle toys are just food-dispensing toys that make dinnertime into a game for your dog.
 Some of my personal favorites include:

 Pro Tip: Don’t hide food above ground level.
 Otherwise, you can accidentally teach your dog that it’s beneficial to look higher up for food!
 This encourages counter-surfing and other poor canine table manners.
-However, if you just hide food nice and low, this is one of the best cures out there for dogs that like to steal food from tables and counters!
+However, if you just hide food nice and low, this is one of the best cures out there for dogs that like to steal food from counters and tables!
 With this treatment method, dogs learn that food is only on the ground and it’s not worth scoping out tables and countertops for food.

 There are tons of edible products out there designed to keep your dog’s jaws (and mind) busy while you’re at work!
 I love hiding hard chewies around the house to keep my dog extra-busy.